Retro-Devils/Pi.D.E.I./README.md

 # Usage From RetroPie
 - In RetroPie.
 Go to click options and click pidei
-- Choose System you want to install emsu for click go.
+- Choose System you want to install emus for click go.
 If a multi core click go then choose core(s) and click go again.

 # Usage from Terminal/Command Line
 - Open terminal type  "pidei"  and then press enter.
-- Choose System you want to install emsu for click go.
+- Choose System you want to install emus for click go.
 If a multi core click go then choose core(s) and click go again.